-41. Notice of Appeal - Notice of appeal under section 40 of this act and of the grounds for appeal shall be forwarded to the Commission in writing in time to be received by it within fourteen days after the date on which the decision has been notified to the officer concerned, or within such extended time as the Board of Appeal may in any case allow after good and sufficient reason has been shown in writing by the appellant.
+42. Notice of appeal - Notice of appeal under section h(0) of this Act and of the grounds for appeal shall be forwarded to the Commission in writing in time to be received by it within fourteen days after the date on which the decision has been notified to the officer or expatriate employee concerned, or within such extended time as the Board of Appeal may in any case allow after good and sufficient reason has been shown in writing by the appellant.
 An appellant shall be deemed to have complied with the provisions of this section if he establishes to the satisfaction of the Board of Appeal, by the production of corroborative evidence, that the notice of appeal was dispatched to the Commission in time for it to have been delivered at the office of the Commission in the normal course of postal delivery on or before the last day fixed for the receipt of the notice:

-Provided that an officer stationed on an island of the Cook Islands other than Rarotonga shall be deemed to have complied with the requirements of this section if his notice of appeal is handed to the Resident Agent or Clerk-in-Charge of the island on or before the last day fixed for the receipt of the notice.
+Provided that an officer or expatriate employee stationed on an island of the Cook Islands other than Rarotonga shall be deemed to have complied with the requirements of this section if his notice of appeal is handed to the Resident Agent or Clerk-in-Charge of the island on or before the last day fixed for the receipt of the notice.

-42. Jurisdiction of Board of Appeal - (1) The Board of Appeal shall have jurisdiction to hear and determine every such appeal forwarded under section 41. and for this purpose to summon witnesses, including (if necessary) the provisional appointee, and to examine the witnesses on oath or otherwise.
-On any appeal the Board of Appeal may receive such evidence as it thinks fit, and receive any statement, document, information, or matter which in the opinion of the Board of Appeal may assist it to deal with the matter before it, whether or not the same would be admissible in a Court of Law.
+43. Jurisdiction of Cook Islands Public Service Board of Appeal - (1) The Board of Appeal shall have jurisdiction to hear and determine every such appeal forwarded under section 42, and for this purpose to summon witnesses, including (if necessary) the provisional appointee, and to examine the witnesses on oath or otherwise.
+On any appeal the Board of Appeal may receive such evidence as it thinks fit, and receive any statement, document, information, or matter which in the opinion of the Board of Appeal may assist it to deal with the matters before it, whether or not the same would be admissible in a Court of Law.

 (2) In deciding any appeal against an appointment or promotion the Board may allow or disallow the appeal.
 Where there is more than one appeal against the same appointment or promotion only one appeal may be allowed and all other appeals against the same appointment or promotion shall be disallowed.
-Where the appeal is allowed the Commission shall forwith appoint the successful appellant to the position.
+Where the appeal is allowed the Commission shall forthwith appoint the successful appellant to the position.

-(3) There the appeal is against any penalty imposed by the Commission on any officer under section 30 or section 32 of this act, or any amount directed to be recovered under section 32 of this Act, the Board of Appeal may confirm, vary, or annul the penalty or the amount directed to be recovered or substitute therefor any other penalty authorised in the section under which the penalty was imposed.
+(3) Where the appeal is against any penalty imposed by the Commission on any officer or expatriate employee under section 31 or section 33 of this Act, or any amount directed to be recovered under section 33 of this Act, the Board of Appeal may confirm, vary, or annul the penalty or the amount directed to be recovered or substitute therefore any other penalty authorized in the section under which the penalty was imposed.

 (4) In any appeal the onus of proof shall rest upon the appellant:

-Provided that, in any appeal against the appointment to the Fublic Service of any person who is not an officer. and in any appeal under the provisions of paragraph (a) or paragraph (b) of subsection (2) of section 40 of this Act, the onus of proof shall rest upon the Commission.
+Frowided that, in any appeal against the appointment to the Public Service of any person who is not an officer, and in any appeal under the provisions of paragraph (a) or paragraph (b) of subsection (2) of section 41 of this Act, the onus of proof shall rest upon the Commission.

-(5) The proceedings of the Board of Appeal shall

-not be open to the public.
+(5) The proceedings of the Board of Appeal shall not be open to the public.

 (6) Any person authorised by the Board of Appeal may attend the hearing.

 (7) At the hearing of any appeal the Commission may be represented by counsel or other advocate.